The goal of this Near Real-Time Lake Data pilot project

 For more information about monitoring lake water quality, contact the

-Maine Volunteer Lake Monitoring Program.
+Lake Stewards of Maine Volunteer Lake Monitoring Program.

 • Contact us